 British units in the field were informed of the end of hostilities in Europe by telegraph messages.
 It had been a hard fight since the Allied D-Day landings in Normandy the previous year, when the final decision to launch the invasion was taken at Southwick House.

-An unusual three-storey Second World War command post and a London war memorial which commemorates civilian casualties amongst those who died during the Second World War have been granted protection to mark the 75th anniversary of VE Day – Victory in Europe in 1945.
+In 2020 an unusual three-storey Second World War command post and a London war memorial which commemorates civilian casualties amongst those who died during the Second World War were granted protection to mark the 75th anniversary of VE Day – Victory in Europe in 1945.
 The listings were granted by the Department for Digital, Culture, Media and Sport (DCMS) on the advice of Historic England.

 VJ Day stands for Victory over Japan on 15 August 1945, and the end of the Second World War.

-In addition to relisting a number of places to underline their significance, a Second World War memorial commemorating the role of the Chindit Special Forces, who served in Burma, has been granted protection to mark the 75th anniversary of VJ Day.
-The Chindits Memorial in Victoria Embankment Gardens in London has been listed at Grade II by the Department for Digital, Culture, Media and Sport (DCMS) on the advice of Historic England.
+In 2020, in addition to relisting a number of places to underline their significance, a Second World War memorial commemorating the role of the Chindit Special Forces, who served in Burma, was granted protection to mark the 75th anniversary of VJ Day.
+The Chindits Memorial in Victoria Embankment Gardens in London was listed at Grade II by the Department for Digital, Culture, Media and Sport (DCMS) on the advice of Historic England.